Striped Bass Fishing In New York

 The state of New York boasts some impressive striped bass records.
 The current state record for striped bass stands at 60 pounds, caught in the Hudson River.
 The Hudson River, in particular, is known for its trophy-sized stripers, attracting anglers in pursuit of a personal best catch.
 Striped bass fishing in the Hudson River typically peaks during the spring and fall runs when these fish migrate to spawn or feed on the abundant baitfish.

-The combination of the diverse striped bass fishery and the presence of hybrid stripers makes New York an enticing destination for anglers seeking thrilling battles with these hard-fighting fish.
+The combination of the diverse striped bass fishery and the presence of hybrid stripers makes New York an enticing destination for anglers.
 Whether casting in the expansive waters of Lake Champlain, trolling along the depths of Oneida Lake, or targeting stripers in the iconic Hudson River, New York's striped bass fishery provides an exhilarating angling experience and the chance to land a trophy-sized fish.

 While stripers are native to salt water, they naturally migrate into fresh water streams to spawn.
 Their eggs must remain in motion in order to hatch so the fresh water rivers and streams become the ideal spawning grounds for stripers.
 Landlocked stripers then populate the lakes.
 The Hudson River is the primary striped bass fishing waters for inland New York.
 Coastal waters and the tributaries flowing into them also provide striper fishing opportunities.